stevengregory/servicenow-style-guide/README.md

 ## Dead Code

 [Dead code](https://en.wikipedia.org/wiki/Dead_code) is code that is no longer used by your application.
-It comes in different forms, but most noticeably in commented-out code.
+It comes in different forms, but most apparent in commented-out code.
 Avoid leaving dead code in your codebase.
 Why?

 - Decreases code readability
 - Hurts maintainability